Why Your CEO Should Care About Data Security

 The Importance Of Data Security

-A subset of information security, data security is, about keeping your data safe.
-With heavier reliance on computers, there are a number of potential threats to the data you’re storing.
-Data can get lost due to system failure, corrupted by a computer virus, deleted or altered by a hacker (or even by an employee with a grudge!).
-A simple user error can result in an overwritten or deleted file or, often caused by lost devices such as a tablet or smartphone falling into the wrong hands.
+A subset of information security, data security is about keeping your data safe.
+With a heavier reliance on computers, there are a number of potential threats to the data you’re storing.
+Data can get lost due to system failure, corrupted by a computer virus, deleted or altered by a hacker.
+A simple user error can result in an overwritten or deleted file.
+Plus, lost devices such as a tablet or smartphone can see your data fall into the wrong hands.

-There are several data security methods you can put in place to guard against these things, but does it really matter?
-As Equifax discovered earlier this year, it turns out the answer is yes.
+There are several data security methods you can use to guard against these things, but does it really matter?
+As Equifax discovered in 2017, it turns out the answer is yes.

 3 Ways A Security Breach Could Impact Your Organization